Plan a virtual machine offer

-A preview audience can access your VM offer prior to being published live in Azure Marketplace in order to test the end-to-end functionality before you publish it live.
+A preview audience can access your offer prior to it being published live in the marketplace in order to test the end-to-end functionality before you publish it live.
 On the Preview audience page, you can define a limited preview audience.

 A preview audience differs from a private plan.
 A private plan is one you make available only to a specific audience you choose.
 This enables you to negotiate a custom plan with specific customers.
 For more information, see the next section: Plans.

 You can send invites to Microsoft Account (MSA) or Azure Active Directory (Azure AD) email addresses.
 Add up to 10 email addresses manually or import up to 20 with a .csv file.
 If your offer is already live, you can still define a preview audience for testing any changes or updates to your offer.